 Traumatic injury to trees can be a serious and even deadly problem.
 Vehicle injury to trees can be particularly difficult to correct since the damage is often severe.
-Fixing a tree hit by car is a wait and see prospect, as sometimes the injury repairs itself but more often limbs and other parts of the tree need to be taken off and some finger crossing has to happen to see if the entire plant will survive the mutilation.
+Fixing a tree hit by a car is a wait-and-see prospect, as sometimes the injury repairs itself but more often limbs and other parts of the tree need to be taken off and some finger crossing has to happen to see if the entire plant will survive the mutilation.

 Vehicle Injury to Trees

 It could happen to anyone on an icy street.
 Lose control of your vehicle and, wham, you’ve hit a tree.
 These incidents are more common in winter or, unfortunately, during holiday revelry when the operator has had too much to drink.
 Large trees that overhang streets are also victims of large trucks that smash into the branches and break and distort them.